naxo100/PISKa/Home.md

 ##ERRORS
 ExceptionDefn.Semantics_Error(_, "Rule name Transport 1 superman() at 1.393503 (2,1) is already used")
 If this happens, the agent traveling by the link will be destroyed, so now there is one less agent.
 Should be fixed.

+When reading parameters of a perturbation the program will freeze if there is a ";" at the end.
+There is no, still, warning message about this.